.NET HELP

 After adding the necessary packages, you need to configure OpenTelemetry in your application.
 This involves setting up the OpenTelemetry SDK and specifying what telemetry data to collect.
 OpenTelemetry offers instrumentation libraries for seamless integration with .NET applications.

-Open the Startup.cs file in your project and modify the ConfigureServices method to include OpenTelemetry as the below code snippet shows:
+Open the Startup.cs file in your project and modify the ConfigureServices method to include OpenTelemetry as shown in the code snippet below:

 public void ConfigureServices(IServiceCollection services)